 Canada Lands Company is a self-financing, federal Crown corporation that specializes in real estate, development and the management of special attractions.
-The company’s goal in all it does is to produce the best possible benefit for Canadian communities and the federal government.
+The company’s goal in all it does is to produce the best possible benefit for Canadian communities and the Government of Canada.

 Canada Lands Company works to achieve its mandate with industry leading expertise; the company prides itself on its consultation based approach to pursuing community-oriented goals, environmental stewardship and heritage commemoration with all its projects across Canada.

-The company’s activities ensure that government properties are redeveloped or managed in accordance with their highest and best use, and that they are harmoniously reintegrated into local communities.
+The company’s activities ensure that former government properties are redeveloped or managed in accordance with municipal and local aspirations, and that they are harmoniously reintegrated into local communities.
 Our goal is to help transform surplus parcels and reshape them to meet the needs of Canadians with inspiring and sustainable new neighbourhoods in which they can live, work and play.

 Learn more at www.clc.ca.

 When a government department identifies a property as surplus to its needs, Canada Lands Company undertakes an analysis to determine how the property can be redeveloped while providing benefits to local communities and the Government of Canada.
 The company works with that government department to determine a fair market price for the property and then purchases the parcel through the government’s real property disposal process.